Bryan Reynolds Player Props: Pirates vs. Padres

 Bryan Reynolds At The Plate

-- Reynolds leads Pittsburgh in slugging percentage (.433) thanks to 34 extra-base hits.
+- Reynolds leads Pittsburgh with a slugging percentage of .428, fueled by 34 extra-base hits.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.